makrai/notes/ruder2104-xtreme-r-nuanced-multiling.md

       * uses additional MLM variants during pre-training
     * T-URLv2 and HiCTL (Wei+ 2021), based on InfoXLM (Chi+ 2020) and XLM-R
       respectively, employ contrastive losses
-    * ERNIE-M (Ouyang+ 2020) incorporates back-translation into LMing modeling.
-2
+    * ERNIE-M (Ouyang+ 2020) incorporates back-translation into LMing 2
-* We analyze the performance of these models on the XTREME leaderboard in Figure
+* We analyze the performance of these models on the XTREME leaderboard
   * improved average performance on XTREME from 55.8 to 81.4
-  * Much of this improvement is concentrated in the retrieval-based tasks where
+  * Much of this improvement is concentrated in the retrieval-based tasks
     * from 47.7 (mBERT) to 92.7 (VECO).
 In contrast, performance on
   * question answering and structured prediction has improved only slightly
   * tasks
   * Tatoeba retrieval task
     * still struggle with a few low-resource languages, ie Swahili, Javanese, and Tagalog
-    * perform well for most other languages and their
+    * perform well for most other languages and
-      * scores are concentrated in a relatively small range.
-On the
+      * scores are concentrated in a relatively small range
   * question answering task MLQA (Figure 1b), scores have increased slightly for all languages but remain well below performance on English
   * part-of-speech tagging (Figure 1d), scores remain largely the same;
     * lower for some langs
       * with non-Latin scripts (Japanese, Chinese, Korean, Thai) and
       * low-resource languages (Yoruba).
 Similar trends hold for
+  * named entity recognition
-  * named entity recognition.
-We show the scores broken down by language family for the remaining tasks in Appendix A. The remaining gap to English performance on these tasks is par-
+    * scores broken down by language family for the remaining tasks in Append A
 * models fine-tuned on in-language monolingual data often perform more similarly across languages (Clark+ 2020; Hu+ 2020)

-* standard token-level MLM pre-training produces representations of limited use for cross-lingual sentence retrieval, as evidenced by the
+* standard token-level MLM pre-training produces representations have limited use for cross-lingual sentence retrieval, as evidenced by the
   * comparatively poor performance of the mBERT and XLM-R models
 * Fine-tuning on sentence-level tasks (Phang+ 2020; Fang+ 2020) can mitigate
 * The strong performance of VECO and ERNIE-M on the retrieval tasks can be attributed to a combination of parallel data and new pre-training objectives
-  * Pre-training on parallel data improves performance on retrieval by making the pre-training task more similar to the downstream setting but does not significantly improve performance on other tasks
+  * Pre-training on parallel data
+    * improves performance on retrieval by making the pre-training task more similar to the downstream setting
+    * not significantly improve performance on other tasks
-* Fine-tuning on automatically translated task-specific data yields strong gains and is used by most recent models (Hu+ 2020; Ouyang+ 2020; Luo+ 2020)
+* Fine-tuning on automatically translated task-spec data yields strong gains
+  * used by most recent models (Hu+ 2020; Ouyang+ 2020; Luo+ 2020)

 # 3 XTREME-R 4

 * XTREME-R focuses on the tasks that have proven to be hardest for current
-  * drops XTREME ’s PAWS-X and BUCC tasks since recent advances have left
+  * drops XTREME ’s PAWS-X and BUCC tasks since
-    * less room for further improvement, and they
+    * less room for further improvement left
     * cover only a small number of less diverse languages
   * three new, more challenging tasks:
     * one focusing on causal commonsense reasoning (§3.2.1) and
     * two focusing on harder retrieval scenarios (§3.2.2)
-      * the task category where gains have been easiest to achieve.
+      * the task category where gains have been easiest to achieve
   * We retain XTREME’s seven other tasks as each still presents substantial challenges for SOTA cross-lingual models (§3.1)
   * Overall, XTREME-R includes 10
 * changes to the structured prediction tasks, NER and POS
-  * Instead of only providing examples as lists of tokens, XTREME-R always provides the full text of an input sentence, thus ensuring that the entire benchmark now supports research on models that operate directly from the raw input string (Clark+ 2021).
-Furthermore, XTREME-R adopts
+  * Instead of only providing examples as lists of tokens, XTREME-R always provides the full text of an input sentence, thus ensuring => supports models that operate from the raw input string (Clark+ 2021)
-  * a more realistic version of the NER task in which no gold tokenization
+  * a more realistic version of the NER task without gold tokenization
   * a multilingual diagnostic and evaluation suite (§3.4)

 ## 3.2 New Tasks